plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/3_implementation_guide.md

    - Add regular reconciliation with exchange data
    - **For Backpack specifically**:
      - Implement multi-source position verification
+     - Use `account.positionUpdate` WebSocket stream for real-time updates
      - Use order fills as a cross-check against reported positions
      - Add automatic alerts for any position discrepancies
      - Implement "safe mode" triggers for inconsistent data
+     - Track the `O` field in order updates to detect liquidations

 4. **State Manager**:
    - Implement atomic state persistence with validation